Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Collioure: An Artistic Haven

 Collioure itself is a gem.
 It’s got this postcard-perfect harbor, with a historic church that looks more like a fortress and a lighthouse all rolled into one.
-I spent hours just walking around, camera in hand, trying to capture that famous light.
-The town has five beaches, each with its own vibe.
-Some are pebbly, perfect for a refreshing dip, while others are sandy and more sheltered.
-It’s the kind of place where you can easily lose track of time.
+I spent hours just wandering, camera in hand, trying to snatch that famous light.
+The town has five beaches, each with its own vibe really, you know.
+A couple are pebbly and great for a refreshing dip, but some others are sandy, and sort of more sheltered.
+It’s the kind of place where you can so easily lose track of time.

 The town center is a delight, with pedestrian lanes lined with restaurants.
 Even on a busy holiday weekend, there was a sense of calm enjoyment.
 People were happy to linger over ice cream or a drink, anticipating the next day’s sunshine.

-Where to Stay: While Collioure has hotels, I often find charming guesthouses or apartment rentals in the older parts of town.
-Booking ahead is a good idea, especially during peak season.
+Where to Stay: While Collioure does have hotels, I usually run into those sweet guesthouses, or even an apartment rental in the older bits of town.
+Like, it’s often more cozy than a big place.
+Booking ahead is still a good idea, especially when it’s peak season and everything feels more full.

 Beaches Beyond the Crowds